-The finality of chains with optimistic rollups is also lower than that of zk rollups.
+The finality of chains with optimistic rollups is also lower than that of zk-rollups.
 Finality is the measure of how long a user has to wait for a reasonable guarantee that the transactions will not be reversed or altered.
 Withdrawals on optimistic rollups are delayed as the challenge period needs to lapse before funds can be released.
-In contrast, withdrawals from zk rollup take effect as soon as the zk rollup smart contract verifies the validity proof.
+In contrast, withdrawals from zk-rollups take effect as soon as the zk-rollups smart contract verifies the validity proof.

 This is how it works:

 The prover provides a mathematical proof that only they can generate.